 As for the secret of the magic carpet flying on stage, only the Genie offered some kind of hint: “Let’s just say Tinkerbell is using a lot of fairy dust!”

-Aladdin The Musical lands at the Adelaide Festival Centre on April 6, 2019.
-For dates and tickets visit aladdinthemusical.com.au.
+Aladdin The Musical is on at the Adelaide Festival Centre from 6 April to 8 June.
+For times and tickets visit aladdinthemusical.com.au.